Find out which services and goods relating to welfare are exempt from VAT, and if welfare services and goods that you provide can be exempt from VAT.

 - what welfare services and goods relating to supplies of welfare are exempt

 - who can exempt the supply of welfare services and goods, relating to supplies of welfare services

-You can find details of supplies made by health institutions, such as hospitals and hospices, in Notice 701/31 Health institutions.
+You can find details of supplies made by health institutions, such as hospitals and hospices, in Health institutions supplies (VAT Notice 701/31).

-You can find details of supplies made by health professionals in Notice 701/57 Health professionals.
+You can find details of supplies made by health professionals in Health professionals and pharmaceutical products (VAT Notice 701/57).

 1.2 What’s changed

 This notice replaces the 2007 edition of Notice 701/2 Welfare.
 It has been restructured and updated to reflect the withdrawal of Extra Statutory Concession 3.37 VAT: Exemption for supplies of welfare services by private welfare agencies pending registration.
 It also includes a section on supplies of staff and provides clarification of the evidence required to demonstrate charitable status.